 Minor pattern misalignments that occur during manufacturing are permitted in accordance with HusAMA (the Swedish Building Regulation System - AMA Hus.
-Pattern misalignment may occur with some floors such as those from the Dutch pattern floors and the European Renaissance Collection.
+Pattern misalignment may occur with some floors such as those from the Marina Collection and Dutch pattern floors from the European Renaissance Collection.
 When laying boards with a Dutch pattern, the transverse strip must fit in the centre of the longitudinal strip on the adjoining row of boards.